Global Treaty on Plastic Pollution Finalized in Nairobi

 Practice Questions

 Q1.
-Where was the final session of the Global Plastic Treaty negotiations held?
+Where was the legally binding Global Plastic Treaty finalized in 2026?

 - 2030